-The term "K-Pop" refers to South Korean popular music, typically of the hip-hop, dance, rap, and R&B styles.
-Though the lyrics are primarily Korean, K-Pop music is heavily influenced by American popular music.
+The term "K-pop" refers to South Korean popular music, typically of hip-hop, dance, rap, and R&B styles.
+Though the lyrics are primarily Korean, K-pop music is heavily influenced by American popular music.

 K-Pop Solo Artists

 Idol groups (studio boy bands and girl groups such as Girls' Generation and Super Junior) are extremely popular right now in the K-pop music scene, which means that the solo artists are often overlooked.
 But solo artists (such as Drunken Tiger) were some of the earliest genre-defining acts, and they remain some of the longest-running popular stars.

 If you haven't heard of them yet, these are a few fantastic K-pop solo artists you won't want to miss!

 - Fun Fact: Before her debut, G.NA performed as a backup dancer for Hyun-Ah of 4Minute in her solo music video "Change."
 Also, G.NA's debut song was a duet with K-pop superstar Rain.
 She was the first female singer to perform with him in a duet since 2006.